dimaio77/opencast/README.md

 In Second Life:
 ---------------

-Opencast songboard - (LSL) 10 line / 96 character songboard controls jukebox and switching streams Opencast HUD - (LSL) used to switch streams and control jukebox
+Opencast songboard - (LSL) 10 line x 96 character songboard controls jukebox and switching streams Opencast HUD - (LSL) used to switch streams and control jukebox

 On the server side: